kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 Transformation operators can keep states like counter, machine learning model or intermediate aggregation result.
 States are key-value store embeded in stateful operators.
 Since states can be accessed locally, flink applications achieve high throughput and low latency.
 Flink offers exactly-once state consistency by regularly checkpointing operator states to external storage.
 Flink employs light weight Chandy-Lamport algorithm for asynchronous distributed checkpointing.
 The algorithm allows checkpointing without halting the execution of tasks.
 So, checkpoint and normal task execution can run in parallel.

+There are many options for flink cluster deployment.
+Your may deploy it as a standalone cluster or on resource management platforms like YARN, Mesos, Kubernetes etc.
 <ref>https://flink.apache.org/flink-applications.html</ref>

 # Related Works